 If your answer is yes, you’re not alone.
-In a 2017 survey of almost 1,000 Washington residents, we learned that there is a lot of confusion around health insurance terms.
+In a 2017 survey of almost 1,000 Washington residents, we learned that there is a lot of confusion around health insurance terms and costs.

 Just over two thirds of respondents were able to correctly define a premium, and over half understood deductibles.
-Fewer than half knew the correct definitions of copay and coinsurance
+Fewer than half knew the correct definitions of copay, coinsurance, and out-of-pocket maximum.

 Fortunately, it only takes a couple minutes to get ahead of the curve.
 With these terms under your belt, you’ll be well-equipped to understand your health care costs.